kaefers/travis/Readme.md

 #### max_references
 Limits how many references will be plotted per matching ORF in the Scavenger output.

+### scavenger_scale
+If sequences are very long, the Scavenger plots can become quite confusing.
+You can reduce the lengths of the bars by specifying a divisor here.
+E.g. '10' will scale down the lengths to 10%, '2' will scale it to 50%.

 #### HMMER3
 Specifies paths and settings of HMMER3.